The Boxing Hare, Swerford, Oxfordshire

-The Boxing Hare in Swerford has come out fighting with a Michelin chef, experienced owners, a new name and total revamp.
+A strong Muddy favourite, The Boxing Hare in Swerford comes out fighting with a Michelin chef, experienced owners, a newly renovated orangerie and celeb clientele.
+Book us in!

 AROUND AND ABOUT

 We’re on the Oxfordshire side of the Cotswolds, so there’s no shortage of lovely things to see and do.
-Chippy Norton is just around the corner, the National Trust beauty Chastleton House (made famous most recently by Hilary Mantel’s Bring Up the Bodies) is a few miles further and Soho Farmhouse is a 15 minute chug up the road.
-Daylesford Farm is 10 miles away, and then it’s a hop and skip into the Glos side of the Cotswolds.
+Chippy Norton is just around the corner, the National Trust beauty Chastleton House (one of my absolute local favourites, and made famous by Hilary Mantel’s Bring Up the Bodies) is a few miles further.
+Soho Farmhouse is a 15 minute chug up the road if you fancy a posh, celebrity rubber-necking overnighter.
+Daylesford Farm is 10 miles away, and then it’s a hop and skip into the Gloucestershire side of the Cotswolds.
 If you want to keep it truly local, there’s a charming 5 mile walk from Swerford (check out the gorgeous church) to the pretty village of Wigginton, though it’s not circular so you’ll have to either retrace your steps or get a lift back.

 THE MUDDY VERDICT

 Good for: Everyone really.
-The food is fab, there are enough crowd-pleasers to suit little palates, the pub has a pleasing number of different areas and nooks and crannies, and it works equally well for locals heading in for those £5 G&Ts or destination foodies searching for the perfect Sunday lunch.
-Parents can fling their tantrumming toddlers into the garden and those on a budget can nosh a set lunch of 2 courses for £12 or £17 for 3 courses.
+The food is fab, there are enough crowd-pleasers to suit little palates, the pub has a pleasing number of different areas and nooks and crannies, and it works equally well for locals heading in for a well-priced G&T or destination foodies searching for the perfect Sunday lunch.
+Parents can fling their tantruming toddlers into the garden and those on a budget will still manage a superior meal without selling a kidney.